Winter Training Sessions

 Game Time

-Everyone loves to put their training into practice and what better way to do that than with a proper game of football!
-Start the game off as normal, with players following the standard rules they know best.
+Everyone loves to put their training into practice and what better way to do that than with a proper game?
+To start with, have players follow standard rules.
 After about 10 minutes change the rules so that players can only have 3 touches of the ball.
-This is aimed to improve first touch, spatial awareness, and is also a great technique used to stimulate passing and moving to support the player on the ball.
+This is will help to improve first touch and spatial awareness.
+It’s also a great way to stimulate passing and moving to support the player on the ball.

-In addition, you can focus on other aspects of the game that you may wish to improve on.
-For example, to practice crossing the ball into the box, simply impose a rule stating that goals can only be scored from crosses, i.e. the ball must be crossed into the box to score.
+Depending on what you want to focus on, you can adjust elements of the game to your liking.
+For example, if you need to practice crossing the ball into the box, impose a rule that goals can only be scored from crosses, i.e. the ball must be crossed into the box to score.

-Another area you may wish to focus on is ball retention or possession.
-To do this, call a five minute time period where teams cannot score but must retain possession of the ball.
+You can easily adjust play if you want to focus on ball retention or possession.
+Introduce a 5-minute period during which teams can’t score but have to retain possession of the ball.
 The team with the ball at the end of the 5 minutes is awarded a goal.

 The Cool-down

-After playing high-intensity games it is important to do a cool-down to help avoid injury.
+After playing high-intensity games, it’s important to do a cool-down to help avoid injury.
 The cool-down will return the body to a resting state, gradually reducing the heart rate and breathing.

-A very easy and effective way of getting your players to do this is a low-intensity jog or walk for 5-10 minutes.
-This will help to reduce the body temperature and remove any lactic acid from your body which may have built up during this high-intensity training session.
+An easy and effective way to do this is low-intensity jogging or walking for 5-10 minutes.
+This will help to reduce the body temperature and remove any lactic acid from your body that may have built up during the session.

 Get Your Winter Training Wear